Opportunities for Students

 Did you know the Office of Career Advancement (OCA) at HKS can help you set up a Job Search Agent, specifically for jobs and summer internships being listed in the Middle East, in "JACK"- the HKS online career management system?

-FYI: OCA posts approx. 350-400 brand new jobs a month and it is updated daily.
+OCA posts approx. 350-400 brand new jobs a month and it is updated daily.
 The direct way to receive automatic alerts of these types of positions is by creating a "JACK Job Search Agent".
-It is a weekly email of all the new jobs and internships coming into HKS with a related Focus area to the Middle East, including job title, Employer, location, application deadlines, etc. neat & tidy, emailed to you.
+It is a weekly email of all the new jobs and internships coming into HKS related to the Middle East, including job title, employer, location, application deadlines, etc. neat & tidy, emailed to you.
 Students then log into JACK for additional detailed information.

 To get started, you can either follow the instructions in the OCA Document Library- search keyword "Job Search Agent" or contact OCA.

 Employers: if you have information about opportunities in the region that you would like listed here, please email the Middle East Initiative.